tliron/prudence/platform/README.md

 built-in startable in Prudence is "Server".

 Note that "prudence.start" expects your "Start" implementation to be *blocking*.
 It will run it in a goroutine for you.
-That means that you likely should not be create another goroutine in "Start".
+That means that you likely should not create another goroutine in "Start".
 Example:

+    import "context"

     type MyType struct{
         stop chan bool